West African healthcare systems reel as Ebola toll hits 932

 Some major airlines, such as British Airways and Emirates, have halted flights to affected countries, while many expatriates are leaving, officials said.
 "We've seen international workers leaving the country in numbers," Liberia's Finance Minister Amara Konneh told Reuters.

-Randgold Resources, which mines gold in neighboring Mali and Ivory Coast, advised its workers not to travel to the affected countries.
+Randgold Resources, which mines gold in neighbouring Mali and Ivory Coast, advised its workers not to travel to the affected countries.

 India and Greece advised their citizens on Wednesday against non-essential travel to Guinea, Liberia, Sierra Leone and Nigeria and said they would take extra measures at entry ports.